 Is this Tom Kha Gai?

-This curry paste is generally made of Thai red chilis, galangal (Thai ginger), garlic, lemongrass, shallots and spices.
-It’s crushed and blended (typically with a mortar and pestle if making it at home – fun fact, I actually made this paste in a cooking class in Thailand!) adn used in a variety of dishes.
+This curry paste is generally made of Thai red chiles, galangal (Thai ginger), garlic, lemongrass, shallots and spices.
+It’s crushed and blended, typically with a mortar and pestle if making it at home and used in a variety of dishes.
+(Fun fact: I made this paste in a cooking class in Thailand!)

-Sometimes it has a bit of a kick to it, but it’s not super spicy.
-I personally love using Thai red curry paste!
+It can have a bit of a kick to it, but it’s not super spicy.
+I love using Thai red curry paste.
 It lasts in the fridge for months and months (I go through it pretty quickly).

-Did you know you can make your own?
-We suggest this recipe for Thai red curry paste.
+Did you know you can make your own homemade Thai red curry paste?

 Chicken broth or chicken stock?